 Now, most people (aside from filthy-rich pop stars known for being a bit … quirky) don’t invest in physical gold; they invest in gold stocks.
 But when gold prices fall, gold stocks tend to fall even further.
 Gold is a fickle commodity, and run-ups tend to be cyclical.
 If you’re investing for the long haul, it’s best to steer clear.

 Gold as an Investment: The Ugly

 Okay.
 Ugly is a strong word.
 This is more the caveat to both sides of the argument on whether gold as an investment is worth the trouble.

 Yes, gold has historically been a safe haven, a commodity to buy and hold for a rainy day as a hedge against a market crash and/or a collapsing dollar.
-That worked well in 2008-2011, when the global recession and its aftermath pushed the dollar to its lowest value in decades.
+That worked well in 2008-2011, when the global recession and its aftermath pushed the dollar to its lowest value in decades, and again last year when covid ground economies to a halt.
 But those types of cataclysmic events only come along once every now and then.

 There may well be another dollar collapse … and then it will bounce back like it always does.
 Meanwhile, if you do decide to invest in gold, here are four ways to do it:

 True “gold bugs” buy the actual gold bullion bars, as they feel they are the strongest inflation hedge.
 In the U.S – as in Canada, Austria, Liechtenstein and Switzerland – investors can buy gold bars through any large bank.
 Or you can purchase them through a bullion dealer.